The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Appendix A: Symmetry breaking patterns from the adjoint potential

 where the six off–diagonal generators $E_{ij}$ ($i \neq j$) acquire masses proportional to the squared differences of the adjoint eigenvalues, while the two diagonal (Cartan) generators remain massless.

 For \emph{generic, nondegenerate} eigenvalues ($a \neq b \neq c$) one obtains the breaking pattern

-This situation corresponds to Branch~II with $r \neq 1, -2$, and also to Branch~I with $b=-a$ and $c=-(a+b)=0$, provided all $(a,b,c)$ are pairwise distinct.
+This situation corresponds to the generic angular branch with $r \neq 1, -2$, and also includes the representative point $b=-a$ with $c=-(a+b)=0$, provided all $(a,b,c)$ are pairwise distinct.
 In the special degenerate cases $r=1$ or $r=-2$, two eigenvalues coincide and the symmetry is restored to

 yielding $4$ massive and $4$ massless gluons.